*Masks are required for all Sunday Morning programs*

-There are lots of toys to play with in our dedicated Nursery space, lots of story books available, and we have fun crafts available too, as well as comfortable spots to nap.
+There are lots of toys to play within our dedicated Nursery space, lots of storybooks available, as well as comfortable spots to nap.
 Sometimes the little ones like to join in with the older children in Sunday School; and that’s fun too!

-The Nursery is decorated with Biblical pictures and Scripture references, and we can turn on the sound system so we can hear the Archdeacon’s message and the music upstairs.
-The children are provided with a healthy snack each week, and they always have a good time and leave with a smile on their shining faces!
+The Nursery is decorated with Biblical pictures and Scripture references, and we can turn on the television so we can follow along with Archdeacon’s message and the music upstairs.

 We have a group of very talented volunteers that run the Sunday School program at St. Paul's.
-Bonnie, Adrienne and Alicia lead the Sunday School class, for children that like to do crafts and play games.
+Brenda, Adrienne, Charlene, and Alicia lead the Sunday School class, for children that like to do crafts and play games.
 They work with a beautiful felt story-board set to illustrate the stories they are teaching then offer a related craft or game to help your child remember what they have learned.

 In the Sunday School class, children are generally aged between 4 and 7 but some children as young as 3 feel they are ready to start making crafts and listening to stories, while some children, ages 8 and 9 have found they prefer the more relaxed atmosphere of Sunday School over the Children's Bible Study class.
-Sunday school begins right after the children's talk with Archdeacon Deborah and a short children's choir practice with Miss Pasty and Miss Stacey.
+Sunday school begins right after the children's talk with Archdeacon Deborah and a short children's choir practice with Miss Patsy and Miss Stacey.
 The teachers tell a short Bible story, using either our beautiful felt board set or a colourful story book, then move onto a craft or game that is related to the story that they just heard.
-Quite often a snack is served and if there is time left at the end of the class it is not uncommon to play a game or sing.
+If there is time left at the end of the class it is not uncommon to play a game or sing.

 Children's Bible Study